EXPERIENTIA PRAESTANTIOR ARTE

 THE LATIN COURSE

-Imperium Press' Latin Course is designed around the two most renowned Latin grammars in the history of the English language: the Eton Latin Grammar, and Kennedy's Revised Latin Primer.
+Imperium Press' Latin Course is designed around two of the greatest Latin grammars in the history of the English language: Collar and Daniell's First Year Latin and Kennedy's Revised Latin Primer.
 This course takes the student from absolute beginner to reading Caesar, building a solid grammatical foundation that will allow him to continue to enjoy unadapted Latin no matter how complex.

 The curriculum is as follows: